imgntn/jBow/README.md

 You can pick it up using either hand.
 Then, take aim and pull the trigger on your back hand.
 Releasing the trigger shoots an arrow.
 The force with which the arrow travels depends on the distance between your back hand and the bow.

-I made modifications to the ```grab``` component to communicate with the bow about which hand was used to grab.
+I made modifications to the ```grab``` component to communicate with the bow about which hand was used to grab it.

 Since I reuse arrows from a pool to improve performance, I also made slight modifications to the physics system in ```a-frame-physics-system``` so that it would emit a 'body-played' when the dynamic body is synced.